Post Christmas Waste

 - Advent calendars - remove plastic inside before recycling.

-There has been a strong focus recently on the dire amount of plastic waste we produce since Sir David Attenborough's call to arms on the BBC's Blue Planet 2 , and this is only amplified at Christmas.
+Our plastic waste is only amplified at Christmas.
 It is anticipated that 114,000 tonnes of plastic will be going to waste this Christmas according to analysis by The Wildlife Trust and other charities.
 However, it's not all doom and gloom as this has fallen from 125,000 tonnes over the last decade so keep recycling and reducing your use of plastic where possible.

 According to findings by the charities, we waste as much as five million tonnes of food in the UK over Christmas.